 It’s no secret that we humans love our pets.
 In all their shapes and sizes, furred feathered or scaled, more than ever we want to let our pets experience every part of our lives too.
-Seven in ten millennials owns a pet of some kind.
-But as much as we love our animal companions, we also love to travel, a massive 39% of millennial and Generation Z workers wouldn’t accept a job that doesn’t let them travel.
-It can be hard to see how you can balance both – luckily we’ve found three ways you can travel the world and still care for your animals.
+But as much as we love our animal companions, we also love to travel.
+It can be hard to see how you can balance both – especially if you’re travelling to exotic, faraway lands such as Japan or China, which you’ll probably want to spend a longer time exploring.
+Luckily we’ve found three ways you can travel the world and still care for your animals.

 - Pet adventures

 We love travel adventures, so it’s no surprise we’re keener than ever to take our pets with us when we travel.
 Dog-friendly hotels and B&Bs are more common, and you can book holiday rentals that allow your furry friend to stay for a small additional fee.
 Driving is the easiest way to travel as some airlines don’t allow pets in the cabin, and travelling in the hold can be very stressful for them.

 Pet holidays are great for dog owners in particular and are easy to find in the UK and Europe.
 If you have horses, you can find holiday stables that allow you to bring your horse and enjoy an amazing adventure together.
 Cats are a little trickier to holiday with, but if yours is laid back and used to wearing a harness and lead, you can bring them with you – it should be no problem at all.

 - Pet sitting

 If you’re travelling for an extended period of time, or your pet just isn’t suitable for taking with you for whatever reason, pet sitting services are a great option.
 There is no need to call on your friends and family for favours and saves the stress of sending your pet to a kennel, cattery or boarder if you opt for a home visit service.
 You can find plenty of local pet sitters willing to look after your furry friends and even online associations like Cat in a Flat or Borrow My Doggy.